michelfernandez/cove/site/content/english/qes-validator.md

 ---
 title: Check whether a document was signed with QES
-description: The Validator service of the Swiss Federal Administration allows you to check whether your document has been signed with a qualified electronic signature (QES).
+description: The validator service of the Swiss Federal Administration allows you to check whether your document has been signed with a qualified electronic signature (QES).
 draft: false
 slug: qes-validator